How to Create a Killer Startup Competition Application Form?

 Finally, use all question formats out there; your submission management software with a smart application form builder should help you do that.
 Use single line questions (For names and short answer questions) and add character limits to ensure that the answers are direct and to the point.
 Put most of your questions in the radio button or multi checkbox format; they help in two ways: 1.
 Make sure the evaluation and filtering of answers are easy.
 2. Helps build reports for application data after concluding the program.
 Your submission platform should enable this feature.
 Drop-down lists save hours of data cleaning to have answers in the same format.

-If you need to build an outstanding application form that saves you hours of screening, streamlines the evaluation process, and provides reports on different aspects of the application form, learn more about Untap Compete software, or schedule a demo with us!
+If you need to build an outstanding application form that saves you hours of screening, streamlines the evaluation process, and provides reports on different aspects of the application form, learn more about our solutions for running an online hackathon, or book your demo now!